spring-projects/spring-webflow/readme.txt

 DIRECTORIES

 1. build-spring-webflow - Contains the metadata needed to build the SWF projects using spring-build.
-                          To build all projects, simply run 'ant' (v1.7 or >) in this directory.
+                          To build all projects, simply run 'ant' (version 1.7 or >) in this directory.

 2. spring-build - A linked in SVN external to Spring's master build system.
                   Used to power the build for all Spring projects.